ned2070/horned-beasts/README.md

 Start time: 21:30

-Finish time:
+Finish time: 11:30 27/10/2023

-Actual time needed to complete:
+Actual time needed to complete: 6 hrs

-25/10/23 23:30 On/off workingm but need to show modal page and fix image sizes
+25/10/23 23:30 On/off workingm but need to show modal page and fix image sizes 27/10/23 Working but not styled due to time constraints

+# Lighthouse Report

+Accessibility 100%

+Screenshot from 2023-10-29 11-19-01.png

 # Template